Skip to content

 Banking/Personal Finance, Credit Cards, General Information, Security

-The best practice to help protect yourself against credit card fraud is to keep your cards and personal information safe and make it difficult for anyone to get ahold of your credit card numbers.
-There are several ways to protect your credit card information from getting into the wrong hands.
-Here are 12 dos and don’ts for protecting yourself from financial fraud:
+The best practice to help protect yourself against card fraud is to keep your cards and personal information safe and make it difficult for anyone to get ahold of your credit or debit card numbers.
+There are several ways to protect your card information from getting into the wrong hands.

 1. Don’t lend your credit or debit cards to anyone.